Caring for Missionaries in Light of COVID-19

 5. How does COVID-19 affect events at Pioneers-USA’s headquarters?

-Unfortunately, we have had to cancel all on-campus events until the end of May to limit the spread of this virus.
-We may need to extend this date in light of the spread of the virus, as well as local, state and national stay at home orders.
-Even as we do this, we are exploring ways of increasing our use of virtual tools to conduct orientations, training, missionary debriefs and other gatherings.
+Unfortunately, we have had to cancel all on-campus events until the end of 2020 to limit the spread of this virus.
+In the meantime, we have expanded our use of virtual tools to conduct orientations, training, missionary debriefs and other gatherings.
 While these resources are no replacement for personal engagement, we see this as an opportunity to trust in God and to respond creatively to new challenges.

 6. Is Pioneers continuing to send missionaries to the field?